 Her personal practice has helped her to structure her Meditation classes in a way that guides students through breathing techniques and other steps that will help one go deeper.
 In 2015, she started to record her Meditation’s into a CD’s collection and “Jaya Meditation” was born.
 These recordings are designed in a specialized sequence, to help students relax and let-go.

-She is honored to announce that Deva Premal will be the Guest chanting “aum” with her on her 6th Guided Meditation CD, to be released summer 2018!
+She would also like to thank Global Kirtal Wallah, Deva Premal, for chanting “OM” with her on her 6th Guided Meditation CD, titled “CALM.”
 Having an “aum” from Deva is very meaningful to her, as Deva’s music was the first introduction to Kirtan that she heard on the streets of Rishikesh India, while there for her Yoga Teacher training in 2005.
 The musical background to her yoga classes, in the JYC reception area and many other meaningful life moments has Deva’s voice singing in the background.
 To learn more about Deva Premal, click HERE

 Meditation is needed more than ever in these busy times.
 Times that have us questioning what our purpose is and what the human experience is about.